DLFMetadataAssessment/WebsiteDocumentation/entries/contributing-to-site.md

 - The first workflow primarily avoids the command line, and is envisioned as appropriate for those who are entirely new to Git and GitHub.

-- The second workflow employs more of the command line. *We recommend using the second workflow once you are comfortable with the command line, Git, GitHub, and the GitHub workflow.*
+- The second workflow employs more of the command line.
+We recommend using the second workflow once you are comfortable with the command line, Git, GitHub, and the GitHub workflow.

-*Note*: Words in all capital letters indicate content that you need to supply.
+*Note*: Words in all capital letters indicate content that you will need to supply.

 <h2 id="workflowhigh">High Level Workflow</h2>

 Regardless of which specific workflow you use, the general steps are the same:

-1. Navigate to the appropriate original repository and review the issue you want to address.
+1. Navigate to the appropriate original repository and review the issue that you want to address.

 2. Update your fork.